sistedes/sistedes.template/README.md

 * `ejemplo-relevante-congreso.pdf`: Example file demonstrating the submission of the abstract and metadata of an already published (in a conference) relevant paper (result).
 * `LICENSE.txt`: The license file (CC BY 4.0).
 * `README.md`: This file.

+## Any issues using this template?

+Just post [an issue](https://github.com/sistedes/sistedes.cls/issues) and let us know!